dnsimple/dnsimple-support/content/articles/ordering-wildcard-certificate.markdown

 ### Standard

-To order a Comodo wildcard certificate, follow the instructions to [order a Standard certificate](/articles/ordering-standard-certificate/).
+To order a Sectigo wildcard certificate, follow the instructions to [order a Standard certificate](/articles/ordering-standard-certificate/).

 When the certificate form requests the _common name_, use the `*` char to represent the subdomain level you want to request the certificate for.